precice/tutorials/perpendicular-flap/README.md

 * deal.II.
 For compatibility reasons, the solver reads `Force` data from other `Fluid` participants.
 Reading and applying `Force` data is currently only implemented in the linear elastic solid model (`Model = linear` in the parameter file).
 Thus, the default simulation setup is only compatible with the linear elastic solid model.
 If you want to apply the non-linear solid model, please use `Stress` data for your read data, which is supported by the OpenFOAM adapter as well (example given in Turek-Hron-FSI).
 The `./run.sh` script takes the compiled executable `elasticity` as input argument (`run.sh -e=/path/to/elasticity`) and is required in case the executable is not discoverable at runtime (e.g. has been added to the system `PATH`).
 For more information, have a look at the [deal.II adapter documentation](https://precice.org/adapter-dealii-overview.html).

 * Dune.
 The structural model is limited to linear elasticity.
 The solver reads `Force` data and writes `Displacement` data.
-The `./run.sh` script needs the compiled executable `solid-dune` in the same directory, which can be obtained by building the dune-adapter.
+The `./run.sh` script needs the compiled executable `dune-perpendicular-flap` in the same directory, which can be obtained by building the dune-adapter.

 ## Running the Simulation